Inferring traits of hyperuniformity from local structures via persistent homology: Introduction

-This work keeps focusing on the correspondence between hyperuniformity and topological features of HU point arrangements first disclosed in reference~\cite{salvalaglio2024persistent}.
+This work keeps focusing on the correspondence between hyperuniformity and topological features of HU point patterns first disclosed in reference~\cite{salvalaglio2024persistent}.
 In particular, given the \textit{direct connection} between global HU character and local arrangements discussed therein, it analyzes the corresponding \textit{inverse relations}.
 In other words, we inspect if and how hyperuniformity and specific HU characters can be devised by looking at local arrangements characterized by persistent homology.
-The latter involves data sets conveniently represented in the so-called \textit{persistence diagrams}, which cannot be inverted straightforwardly.
+More in general, we aim to determine if geometrical arrangements in a given pattern are similar to those realized in ideal HU patterns.
+Persistent homology involves data sets conveniently represented in the so-called \textit{persistence diagrams}, which cannot be inverted straightforwardly.
 However, remarkable methods have been proposed that consider representative \textit{features}, combining the information retained in these persistence diagrams and their exploitation in machine learning (ML) models \cite{pun2022machine_learning_persistence}.
-As shown below, this enables devising methods to determine whether a given persistent homology corresponds to a HU point arrangement with high accuracy.
+As shown below, this enables devising methods to determine whether a given persistent homology corresponds to a HU point pattern with high accuracy.
 Moreover, quantifying the (Wasserstein) distance between persistence diagrams with respect to reference ones allows us to estimate the effective structure factor parametrization.
 The inverse problem of reconstructing patterns from persistent homology is also explored, and we propose a method to achieve it in an approximate manner.